rpatil524/Community-Notebooks/README.rst

 We try to design notebooks that are narrow in scope and answer a single question (like an FAQ).

 A great (and easy!) way to try it out, is to jump over to https://colab.research.google.com, hit the 'github' tab in the dialog, and paste in https://github.com/isb-cgc/Community-Notebooks!
 The selected notebook will open in a free python environment.
 Please note that in many cases, you'll need a Google cloud project, such as for using BigQuery.
-But with a project, there is ample free compute availble each month.
+But with a project, there is ample free compute available each month.
 For R notebooks, you'll probably want to open them in Rstudio.

 To download this repository: